johnnylee/scikits.pulsefit/README.md

 ## Work in Progress

 This is a work in progress.
-Please get in touch if you have any comments, questions or suggestions.
 The interface will be stabilized after I get some feedback.
 Please feel free to get in touch if you have any questions, comments, or suggestions.

+I'd also be interested in any out of the ordinary real-world pulse shapes to test with.

 ## Overview